 Bile acid sequestrants — The bile acid sequestrants include cholestyramine, colestipol, and colesevelam (table 1).
-These medications bind (combine with) bile acids in the intestine, reducing the amount of cholesterol absorbed from foods.
+These medications bind to bile acids in the intestine, reducing the amount of cholesterol absorbed from foods.

 Bile acid sequestrants may be recommended to treat mild to moderately elevated LDL cholesterol levels.
 However, side effects can be bothersome, and may include nausea, bloating, cramping, and liver injury.
 Taking psyllium (a fiber supplement, such as Metamucil) can sometimes reduce the dose required and the side effects.

-Bile acid sequestrants can interact with some medications, including as digoxin (Lanoxin®) and warfarin (Coumadin®), and with the absorption of fat-soluble vitamins (including vitamins A, D, K, and E).
+Bile acid sequestrants can interact with some medications, including as digoxin (brand name: Lanoxin) and warfarin (brand name: Coumadin), and with the absorption of fat-soluble vitamins (including vitamins A, D, K, and E).
 Taking these medications at different times of day can solve these problems in some cases.

 Nicotinic acid (Niacin) — Nicotinic acid is a vitamin that is available in immediate-release, sustained-release, and extended-release formulations (table 1).
 Nicotinic acid may be recommended for people with elevated cholesterol levels that do not respond adequately despite maximum tolerated dosages of statins and for people with some types of familial hyperlipidemia, particularly those with high lipoprotein(a) levels.
 However, most patients taking statins should not take nicotinic acid.

 ●Side effects – Nicotinic acid has several possible side effects, including flushing (when the face or body turns red and becomes warm), itching, nausea, and numbness and tingling.
 This medication can also injure the liver; patients who use it require regular monitoring of liver function.

 Taking nicotinic acid with food and taking aspirin (325 to 650 mg) 30 minutes before can decrease the side effects.
 Side effects often improve after 7 to 10 days.
 The immediate-release formulation is more likely to produce side effects, but is also more effective at lowering cholesterol levels and less likely to injure the liver than certain sustained-release formulations.
 The sustained-release and extended-release formulations have fewer side effects.
 Nicotinic acid should be taken with food or shortly after ingesting the largest meal of the day.